JohnGoldsmith/dotnetrdf-wiki/UserGuide-ASP-Creating-SPARQL-Endpoints.md

 ## Automated Configuration

-[[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]] gives a guide to the available handlers and [[UserGuide/ASP/Deploying with rdfWebDeploy|Deploying with rdfWebDeploy]] walks you through the automated process of deploying them.
+[[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]] gives a guide to the available handlers and [[Deploying with rdfWebDeploy|UserGuide-ASP-Deploying-With-rdfWebDeploy]] walks you through the automated process of deploying them.

 ## Manual Configuration